TechnologyAdvice/semantic-ta/README.md

 ## Development

-`npm start` - installs dependencies and runs gulp.
+`npm start` - Installs dependencies and runs gulp.

-`gulp` - builds, serves, and watches for changes.
+`gulp` - Sets up everything needed for development, see the task for details.
-`gulp help` - list gulp commands and help
+`gulp help` - List gulp commands and help.

 ## Updating Semantic
 This project uses a custom build.  **Do not** use Semantic's build or update.